Join me!

 Water, Water, Water

-Living Tree Care
+Living Christmas Tree Care

 Keep it Outside

 Once you have celebrated with your tree, it’s time to set it back outside.
-You don’t need to plant it right away, which is good because in some areas that might be hard with frozen soil!
+You don’t need to plant it right away, which is good because some areas might be hard with frozen soil!
 But even setting it back into its natural environment should be done with caution.
 It is important that the tree be re-acclimatized to outdoor conditions gradually when returning outdoors.

 Water Well